sureshm-hub/system-design-field-guide/real-world-lessons/event-orchestration-system/README.md

 ## 2. Component Diagram

-Illustrats major system components such as the event router, workflow engine, state store, and message broker (e.g., Kafka, RabbitMQ, or AWS SQS).
+Illustrates major system components such as the event router, workflow engine, state store, and message broker (e.g., Kafka, RabbitMQ, or AWS SQS).
 Captures API interfaces and interaction flows between components.

 ## 3. Sequence Diagram

-Mapps out the lifecycle of an event from ingestion to processing and delivery.
+Maps out the lifecycle of an event from ingestion to processing and delivery.
 Includes event retries, error handling, and idempotency mechanisms.

 ## 4. Data Flow Diagram (DFD)